Westland Mall (Ohio): Future plans

 In 2008, home-improvement retailer Menards made plans to expand into the Columbus market at Westland Mall, which would have been redeveloped into an open-air shopping center.
 But Menards announced later in the year that its expansion plans were being put on hold because of a general economic downturn at that time.

 In 2012, a new Hollywood Casino was constructed and opened near the site of Westland Mall, spurring new growth in the surrounding area that had become economically depressed.
 Plans were announced in March to begin demolishing the mall, except for Sears, in favor of a new shopping center.

 On June 6, 2017, Sears announced that its Westland store would close by early September, leaving the mall entirely empty of tenants.

-Although Westland Mall itself is now closed, the structure still stands as of February 2023 and parts of it are still in use, but in a highly limited capacity.
 The Sears portion of the lot, including the auto center just south of the main shopping building, were sold to LGR Weston in April 2019.
 On April 26, 2019, plans were announced to redevelop the Westland Mall site by LGR Weston of Columbus, which will become Weston Town Centre, a mixed-use development complement to the casino across the street and whose namesake is partly derived from the Easton Town Center on the opposite side of the city.
 LGR's sister company, Plaza Properties, is expected to demolish the mall before the end of Spring 2020.
 The former JCPenney store was used for community events hosted by the mall, including about six gun shows per year, which have now moved to the former Sears building.
 The property is under 24-hour surveillance by on-site security.

-As of February 2023, the following structures still stand: Sears, Sears Auto Center, former NTB building, JCPenney, Main Mall/outlet center, Macy's, Staples, Firestone, and a small shopping center southeast of the main building which currently houses a Mexican grocery market and a small operation gun shop.
+In February 3, 2023, Ohio Governor Mike DeWine announced $20,000,000+ for the revitalization of the area.
+Demolition began in June 2023.

-However, on February 3, 2023, a news article on NBC4 came out on a potential revitalization that was to follow the destruction of Westland Mall.
-The destruction is finally to be set during the Spring of 2023.
-Ohio Governor Mike DeWine has announced $20,000,000+ for the revitalization of the area.
+The Macy's building was fully demolished in August 2023, and asbestos removal at the building took place the following month.
+Demolition of the Westland Mall continued into October of that year.
+C&E Gunshows' contract with LGR Weston expired in December 2023, and the Sears building was demolished in May 2024.
+The Sears Auto Center, NTB, and JCPenney structures were left standing as part of LGR's redevelopment plans.
+The Sears Auto Center was demolished in 2024.